 If a go-kart track is part of a larger complex, it will either be treated as the part complex or as its own entity serving under the complex.
 If the latter is true, money is earned after the overarching complex makes revenue.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your go kart business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your go kart business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 Open a business bank account